kilo-mike/fitness_project/README.md

 Functions:

 - logging in as an admin or user.
-Admin have acces to all sites.
+Admin have access to all sites.
-CRUD for sessions, employees, customeres, memberships.
+CRUD for sessions, employees, customers, memberships.

 To do list: